-Campus move-in is typically a very exciting but crowded time for housing.
-This year, the move-in process has been designed to limit the number of people in each space and hopefully reduce interactions between residents, and to do our best to separate out-of-state students from in-state students.
+This spring, the move-in process has been designed to limit the number of people in each space and hopefully reduce interactions between residents, and to do our best to separate out-of-state students from in-state students.
 Students will need to arrive, check-in, and move-in to their assigned space during their selected time block.

-We will have three time-blocks during the move-in days allocated (which are outlined below): 9A-12P, 12P-3P, and 3P-6P.
+We will have two time-blocks during the move-in days allocated (which are outlined below): 9A-1P, 1P-5P.
 We will be allowing a maximum of 10% of the building occupancy to move-in during each timeslot.

-The move-in sign-up will be available for students to begin selecting a move-in time on Monday, July 20 at 11:00AM.
+The move-in sign-up is currently available for students to begin selecting a move-in.
 Students will be able to select via their housing dashboard, which is accessible here: https://unm-residence.symplicity.com.
 Students will receive notice back confirming or denying their requested selection time.
 Students who are denied will be instructed to reselect a time with additional instructions to aid their selection.

 Move-In Helpers (Family & Friends)

 The one person who is assisting you move in will also be expected to wear a face covering in accordance with state health orders and campus policies.
 If they are not willing to wear a face covering, they will not be allowed in the building with you.
+Additionally, this person may not be COVID positive, waiting for COVID test results after exposure, or symptomatic but not tested.
 During move-in, we ask that people be exceptionally conscious of maintaining a considerable amount of physical distance between families and that everyone wash or sanitize their hands a few times throughout the move-in process.

 Required Limited Interactions and Self-Monitoring Period for all Out-of-State Students